smitwaman/aws-cloud-appserver-demo/Part-1.md

 6. Click user that you have created.

-7. Select policies either you can select predefined policies or create new policies from policy menu in LHNP.
+7. Select policies either you can select predefined policies or create new policies from policy menu in LNP.
 Attach those policies to user for granting access to specific aws resources for specific user.

 8. Select security management and enable console access.